jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 * Bugs represent valid expectations for use of Jupyter products and services.
 * Expectations for security, performance, accessibility, and localization match generally-accepted norms in the community that uses Jupyter products.
-* The item represents work that one developer can commit to owning, even if they collaborate with other developers for feedback.
-Excessively large items should be split into multiple items, each triaged individually, or into `team-compass <https://github.com/jupyterlab/team-compass>` items to discuss more substantive changes.
+* The issue represents work that one developer can commit to owning, even if they collaborate with other developers for feedback.
+Excessively large issues should be split into multiple issues, each triaged individually, or into `team-compass <https://github.com/jupyterlab/team-compass>` issues to discuss more substantive changes.

 Labels Used by Triagers